courselab/snaskii21/doc/CONTRIBUTING.md

 ## General guidelines

-This project's development workflow is based
+This project's development workflow is based on:

 * GitFlow branching strategy [1]
 * Semantiv versionng 2.0.0 release naming scheme [2]

 Latest stabe release resides in branch `main`, while pre-releases (alpha, beta, release candidates etc.) reside in branch _prerelease_.
-Late fixes in past stabe releases for maintenance, if any, are found in _legacy_ branhces.
+Late fixes in past stabe releases for maintenance, if any, are found in _legacy_ branches.

-Contribution admission policy requires developers to proposed modifications as feature branches and submitted them as pull requests, which in turn need to be approved by other developers before being merged into the propper branches.
+Contribution admission policy requires developers to propose modifications as feature branches and submit them as pull requests, which in turn need to be approved by other developers before being merged into the proper branches.

 You are strongly encouraged to write your contribution and communicate with the developers and contributors community in English, if possible.
-Do not mind at all if your current skills are modest or incipient; no one expects otherwise --- your coding skills and willing to help matter more.
+Do not mind at all if your current skills are modest or incipient; no one expects otherwise --- your coding skills and will to help matter more.
-Use a automatic translator if needed.
-Just don't name variable and functions in a lnauguage other than English.
+Use an automatic translator if needed.
+Just don't name variable and functions in a lanuguage other than English.

 If you are a developer and is assinged an issue, and you believe you are not able to handle timely, please, try to reasign it to someone else.